jacoblapworth/akahu-sdk-swift/src/react/components/autocompleter/autocompleter.secondarysearch.md

-This component behaves similarly to an autocompleter, however is triggered by a button instead of an input field.
-The input field is a secondary interaction, focused by default when the DropDown opens.
+This component behaves similarly to an autocompleter, except that it is triggered by a button instead of an input.
+The input is a secondary interaction, focused by default when the DropDown opens.
 The `SecondarySearch` component is a separate component to the `Autocompleter` but share similar APIs.

 ```
 const { boldMatch, decorateSubStr } = require('./helpers/highlighting');